-- Contact the University’s Appeals, Complaints and Conduct Manager (ACCM) for advice by contacting email@example.com in the first instance.
+- Contact the University’s Complaints and Student Conduct Manager (CSCM) for advice by contacting email@example.com in the first instance.
 Full detail on our Complaints Handling Procedure can be found by clicking here.
 It is presented in four parts.
 Those wishing to make a complaint are welcome to read all four parts but for a quick overview of the process, it is recommended that the document entitled Procedural Guidance is consulted.

 For non-students e.g. applicants, parents of students, other campus users, external stakeholders:

-For non-students who, with the exception of the Appeals, Complaints and Conduct Manager, do not have recourse to the above services to assist them with any issues they have with the University, issues raised will generally have to be considered via the University’s Complaints Handling Procedure (CHP) straight away.
+For non-students who, with the exception of the Complaints and Student Conduct Manager, do not have recourse to the above services to assist them with any issues they have with the University, issues raised will generally have to be considered via the University’s Complaints Handling Procedure (CHP) straight away.
 The procedure is presented in four parts.
 Those wishing to make a complaint are welcome to read all four parts but for a quick overview of the process, it is recommended that the document entitled Procedural Guidance is consulted.

 Making a complaint – How our students and other service users can do this